 Luckily, plenty of software out there can be used to clean the hard drive.
 You may also want to reinstall the operating system before fully selling the computer.

 Sure, this will require some extra effort on your part, but trust us, this extra effort will be worth it when you realize that your data is not at risk of being stolen.

 Now, we probably are overestimating the number of people that do want to get their hands on your personal information.
 Most people don’t want it.

 They wouldn’t even know how to access it if they did.
-But, it is still worth preparing the hard drive for recycling anyway.
+But it is still worth preparing the hard drive for recycling anyway.
 Even if the risk is small, the consequences if something does happen will be massive.

 Laptop batteries are filled with chemicals that are more harmful to the environment than any computer.
-While not everything in a laptop battery can be recycled, the recycling company will at least know how to handle the harmful chemicals to ensure that they are not polluting anything.
+While not everything in a laptop battery can be recycled, the recycling company will at least know how to handle the harmful chemicals to ensure they are not polluting anything.

-In fact, if you head to your local electronics store, there is a strong chance that they will have a battery box for old batteries that you can use.
+If you head to your local electronics store, there is a strong chance that they will have a battery box for old batteries that you can use.
 If you use it, you can be certain that the batteries will be dealt with safely.

 Where possible, you should always try to recycle a computer and accessories.
-Sure, it does take a small amount of extra effort but, we promise you, benefitting the planet that you live on is more than worth it!
+Sure, it does take a small amount of extra effort, but we promise you that benefitting the planet you live on is more than worth it!